waltherwj/AI-and-FEA-model/README.md

 ## Past Progress
 #### _Implementing a 2d model for proof of concept_
-  * Create script for generating correct geometry inside of SpaceClaim
+  * Created script for generating correct geometry inside of SpaceClaim
+  * Created script for calling geometry script from Workbench
 ## Current Work
 #### _Implementing a 2d model for proof of concept_